 - Physics knowledge is very important and is a strong basis to build different career paths.
 Since there are many reasons to pursue a physics degree, we are charged with the complex role of educating not only traditional physics majors, but also students with interest in physics who want to include other sciences in their careers.

 - To accommodate these varied interests, in addition to the traditional standard B.S.
 Degree in Physics, we offer a number of flexible tracks towards different Areas of Emphasis (AoE).
 These areas of emphasis have a comprehensive curriculum combined with a strong physics program and a background from other scientific disciplines.
 Students who follow these flexible tracks will have a sound physics background, as well as broad knowledge in additional areas of science.

-- The AoE requires basic science courses which will fulfill the college requirements of eight hours in a second/third science, so that these are not an extra requirement.
+- The college requirements of eight hours in a second/third science are rolled into the AoE, so that these are not an extra requirements.

-- Moreover, for AoE in BioPhysics the course PHY 330 (Mechanics) is not required, and for AoE in Medical Physics, the courses PHY 330 (Mechanics) and PHY 445 (Mathematical Methods of Physics) are not required
+- Moreover, for the AoE in Biophysics, the course PHY 330 is not required, and for the AoE in Medical Physics, the courses PHY 330 and PHY 445 are not required.